• About Texas Travel Talk

 The average time it takes to get there from Dallas is 25 minutes.

 Historic downtown Main Street is lined with antique shops, clothing stores, upscale decor shops, and tasting rooms on both sides, and Hotel Vin and Harvest Hall (7 restaurants + 2 bars) have taken over.
-I love this area, and it’s utterly walkable from beginning to end, with many stops in between.
+I love this area, and it’s entirely walkable from start to finish, with numerous stops along the way.

 The city is also known as the Christmas Capital of Texas, and for good reason.
 If you’ve never been to Grapevine during the holiday season, you’re missing out on snow (ok, fake snow) and a main street with tons of twinkling lights, big fat red bows, music, and photo ops.
 During this time, the city holds 1,400 events in 40 days.
 Start at the Visitor Information Center at 636 S. Main St.

 Grapevine is home to Main Street Fest in May and GrapeFest in September.
-Both are excellent festivals, with Main Street Fest better for families with little kids.
+Both are excellent festivals, with Main Street Fest being better suited for families with young children.

 Santa Fe-based artists made their way to Grapevine to open the 2nd Meow Wolf, the new era of immersive art and storytelling.
 Check out Meow Wolf Grapevine, and bring your kids.